 - 13.9 The college has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child or vulnerable adult, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at our college, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or the Head of HR for the organisation.
-In the case of a member of teaching staff, a decision will be made about whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching. - 13.10 In line with Keeping Children Safe in Education September 2021, under no circumstances will the college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome. - 13.11 Where there are conduct issues with a supply teacher, which may not reach the threshold for safeguarding, we will consult the LADO nonetheless. - 13.12 The agency for the supply teacher will be fully involved and expected to co-operate in any enquiries from the LADO, police and/or children's social services. - 13.13 Where directed to do so by the LADO, police and/or children's social services, the college will support any safeguarding investigation of a supply teacher by collecting the facts when an allegation is made. - 13.14 In this respect it may be that the college take a lead on that safeguarding element of investigation.
+In the case of a member of teaching staff, a decision will be made about whether to refer the matter to the Teaching Regulation Agency to consider prohibiting the individual from teaching. - 13.10 In line with Keeping Children Safe in Education September 2023, under no circumstances will the college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome. - 13.11 Where there are conduct issues with a supply teacher, which may not reach the threshold for safeguarding, we will consult the LADO nonetheless. - 13.12 The agency for the supply teacher will be fully involved and expected to co-operate in any enquiries from the LADO, police and/or children's social services. - 13.13 Where directed to do so by the LADO, police and/or children's social services, the college will support any safeguarding investigation of a supply teacher by collecting the facts when an allegation is made. - 13.14 In this respect it may be that the college take a lead on that safeguarding element of investigation. - 13.15 If the school receives an allegation relating to an incident that happened when an individual or organisation was using the school premises for the purposes of running activities for children, we will respond, as with any safeguarding allegation, by following our safeguarding policies and procedures, including informing the LADO.